 Mostly what I learned in my job as a printer was craft.
 Everything was done by hand.
 I learned what pixel-perfect meant before there were pixels.
 I have always considered the communication business a craft – to me it’s still the same today.
 I don’t really feel very far removed from the people in ancient times carving symbols on stone tablets.
 There’s an element of art and craft to it all.

 Meanwhile, as my career went through its evolutions, all the really important stuff in my life was happening.
-I was blessed to marry my dear wife, Vicki — a smart, talented, beautiful, deep-thinking woman who has been the best friend I could ever ask for.
-Together we’ve been blessed with a wonderful family.
+I was blessed to marry my dear wife, Vicki — a smart, talented, beautiful, deep-thinking woman who has been my life partner and the best friend I could ever ask for.
+Together we’ve been blessed with an amazing family.
 In many ways they have all been partners in my career with their support (and toleration!) of all its challenges and demands.
 I am so grateful for them all.

 In the last several years I’ve explored the area of user experience design on a much deeper level.
 Something about UX just clicks for me, like all the pieces of a puzzle going into place.
 I can see that as I look back on how I approached design before the internet even existed.
 I love how the complex parts of a digital project go together as I try to make them as simple and intuitive as possible.

 Probably the perfect example of that from my earlier, pre-internet years is the bus schedule I designed for the Racine, Wisconsin, transit system.
 If there is anything that can cause people confusion — and maybe stress if you’re in a hurry to get somewhere — it’s trying to decipher a mass transit schedule.
 Designing that transit schedule so that it was as simple and easy to use as possible was a challenge that I took on with the same kind of passion that I have for my UX projects today.
 In 2011, I put some formality behind my interest by earning a UX Certificate from Rutgers University Advanced Technology Extension.